One person dead after Moerewa crash

 Kawakawa fire chief Wayne Martin said firefighters used cutting equipment to free the car driver.
 Paihia brigade also responded but was not required.

-Traffic was diverted around the crash scene with the highway reopened before daylight.
+Traffic was diverted around the crash scene with the highway reopened by daylight.

+A St John spokeswoman confirmed one ambulance and one helicopter responded to the crash at 12.11am.